awsdocs/aws-xray-developer-guide/doc-source/xray-api-configuration.md

 }
 ```

-To stop using a CMK and use default encryption, set the encryption type to `NONE`\.
+To stop using a KMS key and use default encryption, set the encryption type to `NONE`\.

 ```
 $ aws xray put-encryption-config --type NONE